ejmastnak/fmf/README.md

 # fmf
-Collection of my math and physics-related notes, reports and study guides from the physics program at the Faculty of Math and Physics (*Fakulteta za matematiko in fiziko* (FMF) in Slovene, hence the repository name *fmf*) at the University of Ljubljana in Ljubljana, Slovenia.
+A collection of my math and physics-related notes, reports and study guides from the physics program at the Faculty of Math and Physics (*Fakulteta za matematiko in fiziko* (FMF) in Slovene) at the University of Ljubljana in Ljubljana, Slovenia.

-I am continuously updating the content over my course of study and am making the material publicly available in the hope it might help others.
-Although the exact course material is specific to the University of Ljubljana, the content in this repository is fairly standard for an undergraduate physics program and might be useful to others learning similar material.
+Although the exact course material is specific to the University of Ljubljana, the content in this repository is fairly standard for an undergraduate physics program, and I am making the notes publically available in the hope that they might be useful to others learning similar material.

 Note: All the documents are equipped with "clickable" hyperlinks in the table of contents for easier document navigation, but you must download the pdf files for this to work—the hyperlinks don't work on GitHub's online pdf viewer.